-At the moment we’re seeing limited time offers on both the Marriott Bonvoy Bold™ Credit Card and the Marriott Bonvoy Boundless™ Credit Card.
-These are both co-branded personal credit cards issued by Marriott and Chase, so in this post I wanted to provide an in-depth comparison of the two cards.
+The Marriott Bonvoy Bold™ Credit Card and the Marriott Bonvoy Boundless™ Credit Card are both co-branded personal credit cards issued by Marriott and Chase, and in this post I wanted to provide an in-depth comparison of the two cards.

-If you want to read about the individual cards, check out my review posts:
+If you want to read about the individual cards, check out my individual review posts:

 Chase Marriott Bonvoy Card showdown

 Let’s compare various aspects of the Bonvoy Bold and Bonvoy Boundless cards, including the sign-up bonuses, approval odds, annual fees, points earning structures, perks, and more.
 Then I’ll try to provide a more definitive answer as to which card is better.

 Comparing the sign-up bonuses of the two cards:

 - The Marriott Bonvoy Bold Card has a bonus of 30,000 Bonvoy points after spending $1,000 within three months